-For clarification purposes, the expression [The fund] in the "2019 Model Proxy Voting Guidelines" means the Fund (The Pension Fund of the Canadian Union of Public Employees Employees' Pension Plan).
+For clarification purposes, the expression [The fund] in the "2020 Model Proxy Voting Guidelines" means the Fund (The Pension Fund of the Canadian Union of Public Employees Employees' Pension Plan).

-5 EXCEPTIONS FROM SHARE'S GUIDELINES
+4 EXCEPTIONS FROM SHARE'S GUIDELINES

-In order to facilitate the annual updating process of the CEPP Proxy Voting Guidelines, Sections 3 and 4 of the Guidelines are not included in the document but refer directly to the corresponding Sections 3 and 4 of the SHARE Model Proxy Voting Guidelines as in effect on the effective date of the update of the CEPP Guidelines.
+In order to facilitate the annual updating process of the CEPP Proxy Voting Guidelines, Section 3 the Guidelines are not included in the document but refer directly to Sections "Oversight Bodies of the Company", "Accountability to Shareholders", "Stewardship of Corporate Resources", "Relationships with Employees", "Relationships with communities" and "Environmental responsibilities" of the SHARE Model Proxy Voting Guidelines as in effect on the effective date of the update of the CEPP Guidelines.
 It is however provided that the JBT may override some of the provisions of the SHARE Proxy Voting Guidelines for the purposes of the CEPP Guidelines.
-These overriding provisions may take the form of exclusions from some voting instructions included in Sections 3 or 4 or additions of voting instructions not included in Sections 3 or 4, or modifications to the voting instructions contained in Sections 3 or 4.
-The present Section 5 lists all overriding provisions adopted by the JBT for purposes of the CEPP Guidelines.
+These overriding provisions may take the form of exclusions from some voting instructions included in Section 3 or additions of voting instructions not included in Section 3, or modifications to the voting instructions contained in Section 3.
+The present Section 4 lists all overriding provisions adopted by the JBT for purposes of the CEPP Guidelines.

-Overriding Provisions on Corporate Governance (Section 3)
+Overriding Provisions on General Guidelines (Section 3)